sanjeev309/storklight/README.md

 Please read [CONTRIBUTING.md](https://github.com/sanjeev309/storklight/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+Contribute to Artwork by submitting PR for the art located at [Artwork Location](https://github.com/sanjeev309/storklight/tree/master/android/assets/artwork)
 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/sanjeev309/storklight/tags).